subtlepseudonym/subtlepseudonym.github.io/content/articles/missing-the-forest-for-the-trees/index.md

 ---
 #### Or, Yet Another Discussion of Technical Interview Methodology
 <!-- summary -->
 The way we, as an industry, interview prospective individual contributors is exhausting and ineffective.
-Assuming, of course, that the goal is to hire engineers who can design and implement simple, maintainable software.
-This is a well-discussed topic, so we're unlikely to be treading new ground here, but hopefully this article will contribute some novel metaphors or approaches to the discussion.
+The goal of these interviews is to hire engineers who can design and implement simple, maintainable software, so why are we asking them contrived questions about dynamic programming?
 <!-- summary -->

 {{< image src="screw-bits.jpg" alt="header image" >}}